abdulrehman-03/Hello-World/README.md

 Hi everyone!

-I like to code (That's why I made it!)
+I like to code (That's why I made this!)
-Just trying to figure out how github works.
+Just trying to get familiar with github.